 All of the photos on this page were taken in the Sandia Mountains, starting April 2021.
 Hover over images with your cursor to control them.

 Mosses are non-flowering plants (they reproduce using spores).
-From a distance, moss looks like green velvet, and it's velvety to the touch.
+From a distance, most local moss looks like green velvet, and it's velvety to the touch.
 Given a chance, it often forms little green cushions.
-Most moss leaves are one cell thick, so they're very translucent when the sun is shining through them.
+However, as one of my photos shows, moss can also look more like tiny fern leaves (Hypnales, feather mosses).
+Most moss leaves are one cell thick, so they're highly translucent when the sun is shining through them.

-Remember that lichens are not individual organisms but colonies, and sometimes the outward growth of a colony is obvious.
+Remember that lichens are not individual organisms but colonies, and sometimes the outward growth of a colony is obvious (as in the circular pattern shown above).
 Or perhaps a piece will break off and land in a favorable place.
 That's handy because the fungus and the algae have been transplanted together.